EvitanRelta/firma-tech-markdowns/README.md

 - [Documentation for Meshlab](MESHLAB_DOCUMENTATION.md), an open source point cloud / 3D meshing software

-- Documentation for [setting up our static frontend](SETTING_UP_FRONTEND.md) and for [all its files and functions](FRONTEND_DOCUMENTATION.md)
+- Documentation for [setting up our static frontend](SETTING_UP_FRONTEND.md) and for all its [files and functions](FRONTEND_DOCUMENTATION.md)

 <br><br>

 ## Related repositories

-Public repositories for libraries I worked on for my internship.
+Public repositories for libraries I worked on during my internship.

 <br>